alukosdev/ccsp/index.md

 ## Errata

-Please contact me on LinkedIn or Discord if you discover any pages containing inaccurate or outdated information or any grammatical or spelling errors.
+Please do not hesitate to contact me on LinkedIn or Discord if you discover any pages containing inaccurate or outdated information or any grammatical or spelling errors.

 ## References